rorywalsh/cabbage/Docs/markdown/reserved_channels.md

 **SECONDS_SINCE_EPOCH** Return the number of seconds since the 1st of Jaunary 1970

 **CURRENT_DATE_TIME** Returns the current date and time in a string, e.g., "Sun Jan 10 09:36:02 2021"

+**CURRENT_WIDGET** Returns the channel string of the widget currently under the mouse - if a channel has been assigned.